ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Preconditions:
   - User must be in the map editor.
 - Test Steps:
-  1. Press the grid button in the left upper menu bar.
+  1. Click the grid button in the left upper menu bar.
   2. Zoom all the way in.
   3. Zoom all the way out.
 - Expected Result: